Testing gravitational physics by combining DESI DR1 and weak lensing datasets using the E_G estimator

 \subsection{Redshift-dependence of \texorpdfstring{$E_G$}{E\_G}}

-The GR+$\Lambda$CDM model provides a clear prediction for the dependence of the $E_G$ statistic on redshift, $E_G(z) = \Omega_{m,0}/f(z)$.
+The GR+$\Lambda$CDM model provides a clear prediction for the dependence of the $E_G$ statistic on redshift, $E_G(z) = \Omega_m/f(z)$.
 In this section we focus on the comparison of our $E_G$ measurements for BOSS-DR12 and DESI-DR1, in combination with KiDS-1000, DES-Y3, and HSC-Y1/Y3, with this predicted trend with redshift.

 In Fig.~\ref{fig:egzall} we show the resulting determinations using the maximum-likelihood method of the average $E_G(z)$ as a function of redshift for DESI and BOSS, assuming a non-linear cut-off scale $R_0 = 3\,h^{-1}$ Mpc.
-The solid black lines in Fig.~\ref{fig:egzall} indicate the GR+$\Lambda$CDM model prediction assuming a matter density $\Omega_m = 0.31$, as favoured by \textit{Planck} satellite observations \citep{aghanim_planck_2020}.
-The $\chi^2$ values of this model against the maximum likelihood $E_G$ determinations are $(4.0, 10.2, 1.2)$ for DESI-DR1 using (KiDS-1000, DES-Y3, HSC-Y3), respectively, for 6 degrees of freedom (i.e., no fitted parameters).
+The solid black bands in the top and middle rows of Fig.~\ref{fig:egzall} indicate the GR+$\Lambda$CDM model prediction from \textit{Planck} satellite observations \citep{aghanim_planck_2020} with central value $\Omega_m = 0.3153$, where the width of the band indicates the $68\%$ confidence region.
+The $\chi^2$ values of the predicted model with $\Omega_m = 0.3153$ against the maximum likelihood $E_G$ determinations are $(4.4, 10.8, 1.4)$ for DESI-DR1 using (KiDS-1000, DES-Y3, HSC-Y3), respectively, for 6 degrees of freedom (i.e., no fitted parameters).
 These $\chi^2$ values all lie within likely ranges: the $\chi^2$ distribution for 6 degrees of freedom has a mean and standard deviation $6 \pm 3.5$.
-For BOSS-DR12 measurements, the $\chi^2$ values of this model are $(6.0, 5.5, 3.3)$ using (KiDS-1000, DES-Y3, HSC-Y1), for 5 degrees of freedom, also indicating that the models provide a good fit to the data.
-In all cases, the measurements are consistent with this prediction of the standard GR+$\Lambda$CDM model.
+For BOSS-DR12 measurements, the $\chi^2$ values of this model are $(6.4, 6.0, 3.1)$ using (KiDS-1000, DES-Y3, HSC-Y1), for 5 degrees of freedom, also indicating that the models provide a good fit to the data.
+In all cases, the measurements are consistent with the \textit{Planck} prediction of the standard GR+$\Lambda$CDM model.